huntlabs/neton/Documentation/api.md

 3. `node.value`: the value of the key after resolving the request.
 In this case, a successful request was made that attempted to change the node's value to `Hello world`.

+4. `node.netonIndex`: an index is a unique, monotonically-incrementing integer created for each change to neton.
+This specific index reflects the point in the neton state member at which a given key was created.

 ### Get the value of a key